My Central Air Conditioner Turns On and Off Frequently

 What Is Short Cycling?

-Air conditioning systems vary by make and model, but every system operates in cycles which begin when the air conditioner kicks on.
+Air conditioning systems vary by make and model, but every system operates in cycles that begin when the air conditioner kicks on.

 The HVAC system then circulates cool or warm air throughout the home or building, until the desired temperature is reached.
 Once the temperature is reached, the air conditioner kicks off.
 This is one cycle and usually takes around 15 minutes.